wvanelteren/rotterdam-the-hague-airport-pipeline/README.md

 This is a serverless ETL pipeline that scrapes and preprocesses flight schedule data from [RTHA website]() and pulls weather data from [Openweather API]() to explore the effect of weather conditions on flight delay.
 A delayed flight is understood as a flight that lands/takes off >15 minutes later than the scheduled flight time.

 **Data Pull** \
-Scrapes and preprocesses flight schedule data from [RTHA website]() and pulls weather data from the [Openweather API]() via AWS Lambdas and loads it into S3 buckets as JSON objects
+Scrapes flights arrivals and departures txt data from [RTHA website]() and pulls weather data from the [Openweather API]() via AWS Lambdas and loads both into S3 buckets as JSON Array objects

 **ETL** \
+ETL is handled by AWS Glue Spark
-*Extracts* all the responses (JSON objects) from data pull lambdas of the current day and merges them into a single dataframe. \
+*Extracts* all the responses from data pull lambdas and merges them into their respective dataframe. \
-*Transforms* rows in dataframe using AWS Glue shell jobs; sort by timestamp of response obtainment, deduplicate duplicate entries, change unix into datetime format. \
+*Transforms* rows in dataframe using Spark; schema changes, feature engineering, etc. \
-*Loads* dataframe into datalake (S3 + Parquet + Glue Catalog) using awswrangler
+*Loads* dataframe into datalake (S3 + Parquet + AWS Data Catalog).

 **Analysis** \
-Create table of flights and weather data with AWS Athena; query to create final dataset that adds the current weather conditions to the scheduled flight time.
-Query stored in S3 as .csv file to download and perform statistical analysis on and visualise.
+Create table of arrivals, departures and weather data with AWS Athena; query to create final dataset that adds the current weather conditions to the scheduled flight time.
+Query stored in S3 as .csv file to download and perform statistical analysis on and visualise (once I have enough data :D)

 **Visualise** \
 Todo, probably Google Data Studio as it is free.
+AWS quicksight makes most sense since it natively integrates with AWS, but $24/month is too much for this broke student :(

 **Scheduler** \
 I use AWS Eventbridge Scheduler to orchestrate the data pipeline as follows:
 * Flight data pull: every hour
 * Weather data pull: every 5 mins
-* ETL jobs: once per day, at the end of the day
+* ETL jobs: every month
 * Athena query: on demand.

 ### Architecture Diagram